 ALCO's first major development project is the Arya Residences Towers 1 and 2 (Arya Residences) located in BGC, Taguig City.
-Arya Residences is the first top-market residential condominium development in the Philippines to be awarded with Leadership in Energy and Environmental Design (LEED) Gold certification by the US Green Building Council (USGBC) and Building for Ecologically Responsive Design Excellence (BERDE) 4-Star rating by the Philippine Green Building Council (PHILGBC).
+Arya Residences is the first top-market residential condominium development in the Philippines to be awarded with Leadership in Energy and Environmental DesignTM (LEEDTM) Gold certification by the US Green Building Council (USGBC) and Building for Ecologically Responsive Design Excellence (BERDE) 4-Star rating by the Philippine Green Building Council (PHILGBC).
+In 2020, the building earned its Advancing Net Zero 3-Star certification from PHILGBC.
 The Arya Residences was completed on December 31, 2016.

 In 2014, the Parent Company started the construction of Arthaland Century Pacific Tower (ACPT) in BGC, ALCO's flagship office project.
-ACPT is a 30-storey AAA-grade office building designed by

-Skidmore, Owings & Merrill (SOM), the same group that penned the One World Trade Center and Burj Khalifa in Dubai.
+ACPT is a 30-storey AAA-grade office building designed by Skidmore, Owings & Merrill (SOM), the same group that penned the One World Trade Center and Burj Khalifa in Dubai.
 ACPT secured the LEED Platinum and BERDE 5-star certification in 2018.
-ACPT became the first office building in the Philippines to secure the dual certification of the highest rating from USGBC LEED as Platinum and PHILGBC's BERDE as 5-star rated.
+ACPT became the first office building in the Philippines to secure the dual certification of the highest rating, USGBC's LEED Platinum and PHILGBC's BERDE as 5-star rated.
 It is registered with the Philippine Economic Zone Authority (PEZA) as an Ecozone Facilities Enterprise (see Note 23) and was completed in the 1st quarter of 2019.

 In 2019, the International Finance Corporation, a member of the World Bank Group, recognized ACPT as the world's first net zero certified building under its EDGE green building rating system.
-This recognition is in addition its LEED and BERDE certification achieved previously.
-In 2020 until to-date, ACPT was awarded with the WELL Health-Safety Rating seal by the International WELL Building Institute (IWBI) which certifies the building's safe operations even during the COVID-19 pandemic.
+This recognition is in addition to its LEED and BERDE certification achieved previously.
+In 2020 until todate, ACPT was awarded with the WELLTM Health-Safety Rating seal by the International WELL Building InstituteTM (IWBITM) which certifies the building's safe operations even during the global pandemic.

 In 2016, CLLC commenced the development of Cebu Exchange Project (Cebu Exchange), a 38-storey office building in Barangay Lahug, Cebu City.
-The Cebu Exchange was awarded the LEED Gold precertification and BERDE Design 5-Star.
-In 2020, the project was awarded WELL precertification by IWBI.
+The Cebu Exchange was awarded LEED Gold and BERDE 5-Star.
+In 2020, the project was awarded WELL precertification by IWBITM.
+The project is on track for its EDGE certification.
 Besides being designed to be a world-class workplace, Cebu Exchange is envisioned to be a complete ecosystem, with four retail floors for the convenience of its occupants.
 With a gross floor area of 108,564 sqm, Cebu Exchange boasts of being the largest multi-certified green and healthy building in the country.
-The construction of Cebu Exchange commenced in the second quarter of 2018 and is expected to be completed in 2022.
+The construction of Cebu Exchange commenced in the second guarter of 2018 and was substantially completed in 2022.

 In 2018, Cazneau started the construction of the first phase of Sevina Park, an integrated community project in an eight-hectare property in Laguna.
 The initial development called Courtyard Hall, covering the first 4,000 sqm of the property, is a campus-type or dormitory-type residential community (see Note 10).
 This was completed in June 2019.
-Also, in June 2019, Cazneau launched the Garden Villas at Sevina Park which cater to students and faculty population, and starter families within the area.
-The entire project, which will include retail spaces, is expected to be completed from 2022 onward.
+Also, in June 2019, Cazneau launched the Sevina Park Villas at Sevina Park which cater to students and faculty population, and starter families within the area.
+The entire project, which will include retail spaces, is expected to be completed in phases from 2022 onwards.

-Sevina Park is recognized as the first and only real estate development in the Philippines to have received the LEED Platinum under the LEED for Neighborhood Development (LEED ND) and LEED for Homes categories.
-Likewise, Sevina Park Villas turnover units are on track to EDGE Advanced under the EDGE and the remaining Villa-182 turnover units for Gold certification under the LEED for Homes.
-Sevina Park's 4-Bedroom Villa 182 Model Unit initiated the Villa's certification process by achieving LEED Platinum certification in 2020.
+Sevina Park is recognized as the first and only real estate development in the Philippines to have received the LEED Platinum under the LEED for Neighborhood Development (LEED ND) and LEED Platinum under LEED for Homes categories.
+Likewise, Sevina Park Villas turnover units are on track to EDGE Advanced and the remaining Villa-182 turnover units vying for LEED Gold certification.
+In 2022, PHILGBC certified the project BERDE 5-Star under its BERDE for District green building rating tool.